ferrous-systems/rust-exercises/exercise-book/src/simple-db-solution.md

 7. Check if the remainder is `"RETRIEVE"` - if so, return `Ok(Command::Retrieve)`

-8. Otherwise, it's return an unknown command error.
+8. Otherwise, return an unknown command error.

 </details>